LF-Decentralized-Trust-Mentorships/mentorship-program/docs/for-mentees/for-mentee-applicants.md

 *   When ready, click "Apply" (remember you can apply up to 3 mentorship projects)

 *   Complete the application prerequisites including your latest resume and cover letter.
 Some mentors may require that you supply additional information about your open source contribution experience or work samples.
-Incomplete application may be excluded from the being considered.
+Incomplete application may be excluded from being considered.

 *   Please review [detailed application instructions](https://docs.linuxfoundation.org/lfx/mentorship/mentees/apply-to-a-project) for additional information about how to apply on LFX Mentorship.